LimamS-GitHub/Market_sentiment_analysis/Data_Analysis/README.md

 ---

 ## Goals
-* Inspect the sentiment distribution produced by five models (VADER + FinancialBERT + DistilRoBERTa + DeBERTa).
+* Inspect the sentiment distribution produced by four models (VADER + FinancialBERT + DistilRoBERTa + DeBERTa).
 * Test the relationship between sentiment and TSLA returns.
 * Prototype a simple long/flat strategy based on sentiment thresholds.
 * Tune the strategy’s hyper-parameters.